Half Alive (band): 2018–2020: Now, Not Yet

-2021–present: Give Me Your Shoulders, Pt.
-1 & Conditions of a Punk
+2021–2023: Conditions of a Punk

 On March 10, 2021, the band announced that they will be performing at the 2021 Life Is Beautiful Music & Art Festival in September of that year.
 On March 24, they announced the release of a new single titled "What's Wrong", which was released the following week on March 31 alongside a music video.
 They further confirmed that it would serve as the first single from their upcoming second album.
 "What's Wrong" was a collaboration with production duo Ojivolta.
 A second single, "Time 2", was released on May 26.

 On June 26, it was announced that the band would accompany Twenty One Pilots during the Takeover Tour as an opening act.
 This marked the band's first time playing a live show since the conclusion of the Now, Not Yet Tour in November 2019.
 The band released a third single, titled "Summerland", on July 23.
 The music video for "Summerland" stars actress Fivel Stewart.
 The fourth single, "Make of It", was released on September 16.

 On November 17, the band announced a North American "Give Me Your Shoulders Tour", set to begin in February 2022.
 The announcement promised more throughout the week.
 This promise was kept true with the release of "Hot Tea" on November 18, along with an accompanying music video the next day.
 Unlike their past songs, "Hot Tea" features distorted vocals and trap inspired hi-hats.

 "Hot Tea" was accompanied by the formal announcement of what was originally planned to be the band's sophomore album, Give Me Your Shoulders.
 The album was revealed as a two part record, the first of which—Give Me Your Shoulders, Pt.
 1—was released on February 11, 2022, preceding the tour across North America, the United Kingdom and Europe.

 On September 12, 2022, the band announced the cancellation of Give Me Your Shoulders, Pt.
 2 in favor of "something beyond it".
 The band began what they described as a "new era" with the release of a spoken word track, "Night Swims (poem)" the same day.
 On September 14, the band began teasing the release of a new single titled "Did I Make You Up?".
 It was released on October 13, 2022, with its music video ending with the announcement of the release of their second album, Conditions of a Punk, on December 2, 2022.
 The track list for Conditions of a Punk features every track from Give Me Your Shoulders, Pt.
 1. "Time 2" and "Night Swims (poem)" do not appear on either album.
-The day before the album release, the band also announced its accompanying tour, set to take place across North America, the UK, and Europe in early 2023.
+The day before the album release, the band also announced its accompanying tour, set to take place across North America, the UK, and Europe in early 2023; a second leg was announced in June with more dates in North America, plus shows in Mexico, Australia, and New Zealand.